 Frequently Asked Questions

-How long should I perform?
+How long should I plan to perform?

 Please prepare a minimum of 60 minutes of music.
 Most of our concerts are divided into two segments with a 15-minute intermission.
 Encores are optional but much appreciated by our audience.